God's in Men©

 Based on the Tao of Kung-Fu: “The Soul only Records Growth."

-God's in Men: An Artist's Sojourn into the World of Consciousness, is a highly illustrated coffee table style book that narratively and graphically frames and underscores the consciousness research of the most respected intellects in this field of inquiry.
-Some of these great minds include preeminent biologist Robert Lanza (with his biocentric theories of consciousness); Peter Russell's analogy of brain as a film projector; and Dean Radin's psi research that statistically shows that telepathy, precognition, and even a mother's intuition are more than just misleading brain aberrations.
+God's in Men: An Artist's Sojourn into the World of Consciousness, is a highly illustrated coffee table style book that narratively and graphically frames and underscores the consciousness research of the most respected philosophers and scientists in their respective fields of inquiry.
+Some of these great minds include preeminent biologist Robert Lanza; Bernardo Kastrup's idealist view of the universe; and Dean Radin's psi research that statistically shows that telepathy, precognition, and even a mother's intuition are more than just misleading brain aberrations.
 We'll also read commentary from the great Freeman Dyson who, himself, sees mind in matter.

-Near death experiences (NDE's) give us a glimpse into the true nature of reality where consciousness expands and space and time are seen for what they really are: navigational tools for a limited and localized mammalian brains-brains that may be nothing more than an image of a process in consciousness (Bernardo Kastrup / Materialism is Baloney).
+Near death experiences (NDE's) give us a vague glimpse into the possible true nature of reality where consciousness expands and space and time are seen for what they really are: navigational tools for limited and localized mammalian brains-brains that may be nothing more than an image of a process in consciousness (Bernardo Kastrup / Materialism is Baloney).
 We learn that the 'human' brain is required for a 'human' conscious experience, but that is all.
 Once that mind becomes liberated and non-local, it becomes something more than human.
 It becomes 'mind-at-large' (Ibid).
-Substantial evidence for such an audacious claim can be found in many peer-reviewed papers and in respectable journals which clearly demonstrate that a compromised brain actually leads to an enhanced conscious experience.
+Substantial evidence for such an audacious claim can be found in many peer-reviewed papers and in respectable journals which clearly demonstrate that a compromised brain can actually lead to an enhanced conscious experience.
 But how can brain damage lead to a more vivid and rich experience if mind is equal to brain?

-The Story of Life gives us more than a convoluted rosy philosophy and the platitudes usually following loss in an effort to bring comfort to the grieving.
-There is solid scientific, experiential, and circumstantial evidence to more than suggest that there is, indeed, a Continuation of Consciousness In the ongoing Story of Life.
+God's in Men gives us more than convoluted rosy philosophies and the platitudes usually following loss in a sincere effort to bring comfort to the grieving.
+There is solid scientific, experiential, and circumstantial evidence to more than suggest that there is, indeed, a God in men.